 Abstract

 Strategies for innovation typically call for firms to isolate their experimentation as much as possible from their core activities, so as to allow them to explore in ways that are not constrained by the existing capabilities or routines of the wider firm.
 However, such strategies do not consider the fact that audiences, especially in cultural or nascent technological markets, often make sense of the value of innovations by relating these to the firm’s core products.
 In opposition to prior innovation strategy, this then calls for firms to engage in more incremental experimentation.
-This paper uses a qualitative archival analysis of a ballet company to elucidate the challenge this creates for experimentation, and how firms can address this by strategically choosing their audience with whom to experiment, and periodically replacing their experimentation units.
+This paper uses a qualitative archival analysis of a ballet company, coupled with a computational simulation, to elucidate the challenge this creates for experimentation, and how firms might address this through the portfolio of products on offer.

-• Fu CJ, Frolund L, Murray F (2021) "Enabling Mission Impact: Funding Strategies for High-Risk High-Reward Innovation".
+- Fu, Carolyn J., Lars Frolund, Fiona Murray (2021) "Enabling Mission Impact: Funding Strategies for High-Risk High-Reward Innovation".
 MIT Innovation Initiative Policy Working Paper.